 Want to save cash and energy this year?
-Need some ideas on resolutions to make your home or business more energy efficient?
-We’ve put together our best innovative, cost-effective solutions to saving energy to create a list of the top ways to save energy and money at home.
+Trying to brainstorm ways to be more energy efficient?
+We’ve put together our top list of all the ways you can cut costs by cutting electricity, saving you money & electricity.
 This year, resolve to try one or more of these tips to and start seeing savings on your next energy bill.

 The typical Aussie home has about 30 devices that constantly draw standby power, accounting for around 10% of a home’s energy bill.
 So if you’re not using an appliance, confirm that’s its completely turned off.